bluehalo/node-fhir-server-mongo/security.md

 ##### 4.4.1 Example 1
 A user has scopes:
 ```
-user/Practitioner.read user/Practitioner.write user/Organization.read access/medstar access/thedacare
+user/Practitioner.read user/Practitioner.write user/Organization.read access/somehealth access/goodhealth
 ```

 This means:
 1. User can read Practitioner and Organization resources
 2. User can write to Practitioner resource only
-3. When reading or writing, the user can access any resource where the security access tag is medstar or thedacare only
+3. When reading or writing, the user can access any resource where the security access tag is somehealth or goodhealth only